sdev75/confman/README.md

 ```

 #### Listing Snapshots
 List information about snapshots created.
-Thes are seveal possibile ways to filter the data.
+There are seveal possibile ways to filter the data.
 Below are a few example:

 ```sh
 # Print everything